 Famous Yo Yo brands: Duncan, Lumar (by Marx), Russel, Ori-O, Roy Rogers, Royal Tops

-What's your Yo Yo worth?
+What's your Yo Yo worth in 2021?
 Here are some recently sold items.